-The funky-looking Juke has the raised ride height and optional AWD like that of an SUV, but with very car-like maneuverability.
-The steeply raked rear quarter makes for lousy rear visibility.
+The funky-looking Juke has the raised ride height and optional AWD of an SUV, but with very carlike maneuverability.
+The steeply raked rear quarter makes for lousy visibility aft.
 The rear seat is tight, and the trifling cargo space limits practicality.
-Nimble handling and the punchy 1.6-liter turbo four-cylinder make it fun and zippy.
-Its 24 mpg overall isn't bad, but the need for premium fuel is a downer.
+Nimble handling and Nissan's punchy 1.6-liter turbo four-cylinder make it fun and zippy.
+Its 24-mpg overall isn't bad, but the need for premium fuel is a downer.
 As in some sporty hatchbacks, a noisy cabin and stiff ride come with the territory.
 Reliability has been average, but the Juke scored too low in our tests to recommend.
 Also, it scored a Poor in the IIHS small-overlap crash test.
-A revised model debuts later in 2014.
+A modest restyling took place for 2015.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores